sohlich/sohlich-site/content/post/go_makefile.md

     BINARY_NAME=mybinary
     BINARY_UNIX=$(BINARY_NAME)_unix

-The makefile tasks are defined bellow labels like “<name>:”.
+The makefile targets are defined bellow labels like “<name>:”.
 These are executed by make tool if the parameter for make is given.
 If no parameter is provided to make tool, the first task is executed.
-In this case the “all” task is executed, which consists of “test” and “build” tasks.
+In this case the “all” task is executed.

     > make run // call specific task